 Cancellation policies are often simple and to the point.
 The essentials you’ll want to include are:

 - the window of time in which your client can no longer cancel,

-The last policy I wanted to share is a General Office Regulations Policy.
-This policy is especially helpful with new Telehealth inclusions such as messaging and phone calls – the kinds of interactions that might go on between appointments.
-This kind of policy likely won’t need a signature, but it is a nice-to-know policy that will aid in setting appropriate client expectations.
+As a bonus, the last policy you may include in your client’s intake paperwork is a General Office Regulations Policy.
+This policy is especially helpful with new technology practices, such as messaging and food logging, the types of interactions that might go on between appointments.
+This policy likely won’t need a signature, but it’s a “nice-to-know” policy to help set appropriate client expectations.

-For Healthie users, we always recommend including something along these lines when it comes to engagement with the Healthie app.
-If you’re only checking the app once a day or twice a week, it’s good to let your client know upfront, so they know it may take a day or two for you to respond to a message or check their journal.
+For Healthie members, we recommend including some general office policy to set expectations when it comes to engagement with the Healthie app.
+If you’re only checking the app once a day or twice a week, let your clients know upfront.
+This way, they know it may take a day or 2 for you to respond to a message.